Back to Geometric Puzzles

 Henri Picciotto

 These books were my first publications, back in the 1980's.
 They remained in print for decades.
 A new edition of a companion book (Pentomino Lessons) was published by Didax in 2013 under the title Working with Pentominoes.
 That book makes the curricular connections explicit, and works well as a complement to the three puzzle books available here.
+It includes teacher notes and solutions, and is also available as a PDF, which makes it easy to print, duplicate, or project pages for classroom use.

 activities cover cards cover puzzles cover